acend/container-basics-training/content/en/docs/03/_index.md

 mysql -uroot -pmy-secret-pw
 ```

-If everything works as expected you should now see the MariaDB command line:
+If everything works as expected, you should now see the MariaDB command line:

 ```
 Welcome to the MariaDB monitor.
 Commands end with ; or \g.